Sabrinas Organizing

 ×

-The Similarities between Putting Puzzles Together and Organizing Spaces
+The Similarities Between Doing Puzzles and Organizing Spaces

 Puzzle Project:

-First, I felt intimidation.
-I looked at all the pieces in a pile on my table; I asked myself, "Am I getting in over my head?".
-Then, I thought I could do this; I just need some help.
+First, I felt intimidated.
+I looked at all the pieces in a pile on my table and asked myself, "Am I getting in over my head?"
+Then, I could do this; I just need some help.
 I took a deep breath and asked family members to help get me started.
-I had them help me turn over all the pieces and sort them into group types, like color and shape and borders.
-As they helped, my stress over this project started to go down, and I also felt I wasn't alone in this project.
+I had them help me turn over all the pieces and sort them into groups by type, such as color, shape, and borders.
+As they helped, my stress over this project began to subside, and I also felt that I wasn't alone in this project.

 Organizing Project: